The Office of the Registrar General will provide death certificates or certified copies of a death registration for:

 To register a death:

-The Funeral home usually takes care of the registration of Death, they will complete a statement of death plus obtain the medical of death.
-The two forms will be brought into the Customer Service department for registration and to obtain a burial permit.
-The City will send both forms to the office of the registrar general for completion on registration.
+The two documents are available in Customer Service, first floor of City Hall and once completed will be brought into the Customer Service department for registration and to obtain a burial permit.
+The City will send both documents to the office of the registrar general for completion on registration.

 If the death happens outside of Ontario, but the burial or cremation is to take place in Ontario: